-<SourceFile> String containing the path and name of the file, including the filename extension.
+<sourcefile></sourcefile> String containing the path and name of the file, including the file- name extension.
+The path and file name comply with Windows conventions.
+Note that the folder and filename references in the string are case- sensitive. <destination></destination> String containing the path and name of the file, including the file- name extension.
 If a file the same name already exists in the destination folder, the command will return an error message.
 The path and file name comply with Windows conventions.
-Note that the folder and filename references in the string are case-
+Note that the folder and filename references in the string are case- sensitive.
+Example: //Copy a file MMEM:COPY '\Public\result.set', '\Public\funny\result.set' Usage: Setting only Manual operation: See "File Manager" on page 366